This post contains affiliate links.

 What Type Of Tomato?

-Look for small, sweet tomatoes like cherry or grape tomatoes for the best flavor.
+Look for small, sweet tomatoes like cherry tomatoes or grape tomatoes for the best flavor.
 Any type of tomato will really work though, the important thing is to ensure they’re all the same size for even cooking.
 For larger tomatoes, cut them in half before cooking!

 How to make Tomato Confit